Call for Papers

 - Trust services for the protection of personal data - privacy aware trust services (i.e. electronic certificates, signatures, etc.)

 - Security measures for the protection of personal data

 - Economics of privacy and personal data

-Short Papers.
-In addition to student papers, we also call for short papers.
-This call is open to anyone who has a sketch of an idea, opinion or a call for collaboration.
-Papers should be up to 8 pages and should not overlap with other work.
+In addition to student papers, short papers are invited as this call is open to anyone who has a sketch of an idea, opinion or a call for collaboration.
+Short papers should be up to 4000 words and should not overlap with work published elsewhere.

 Review and Publication

-We invite submissions of original work; papers must not overlap substantially with papers that have been published or that are simultaneously submitted to a journal or a venue with proceedings.
-Submissions can be up to 16 pages long, excluding bibliography and appendices.
-Shorter submissions are strongly encouraged.
-PC members are not required to read the appendices, so the paper should be self-contained and intelligible without them.
-Submissions must be written in English and need to comply with the Springer LNCS style guide, which can be found at:
+Submissions of original work are invited; papers must not overlap substantially with work already published or simultaneously submitted to a journal or a proceedings bearing venue.
+Submissions can be up to 8000 words long, excluding bibliography and appendices.
+Shorter submissions are encouraged, as described elsewhere.
+Submissions must be drafted in English and they currently need to comply with the Springer LNCS style guide, which can be found at:

 Submission can be made through Easychair at https://easychair.org/conferences/?conf=apf2017